auth0/docs/articles/tutorials/dashboard-domain-settings.md

 ---
-description: Explains what features and settings can be changed in the Tenant Settings page of the dashboard.
+description: Explains what features and settings can be changed in the Domain Settings page of the dashboard.
-url: /dashboard-tenant-settings
+url: /dashboard-domain-settings
 toc: true
 ---
-# Tenant Settings in the Auth0 Management Dashboard
+# Domain Settings in the Auth0 Management Dashboard

-The [Tenant Settings](${manage_url}/#/tenant) page of the dashboard allows you to configure various settings related to your Auth0 tenant.
+The [Domain Settings](${manage_url}/#/tenant) page of the dashboard allows you to configure various settings related to your Auth0 domain.

 ## General